-MODEL AV-106A-B-OPWRA-N
+MODEL AV-106A-B-OPWRA-N (MOD A)

-0 to -50 AMP, 0 to -13 V, 75 ns RISE TIME LASER DIODE DRIVER WITH IEEE 488.2 AND RS-232 CONTROL
+0 to -50 AMP LASER DIODE DRIVER WITH IEEE 488.2 AND RS-232 CONTROL

 SERIAL NUMBER:

 WARRANTY

 Avtech Electrosystems Ltd. warrants products of its manufacture to be free from defects in material and workmanship under conditions of normal use.
 If, within one year after delivery to the original owner, and after prepaid return by the original owner, this Avtech product is found to be defective, Avtech shall at its option repair or replace said defective item.
 This warranty does not apply to units which have been dissembled, modified or subjected to conditions exceeding the applicable specifications or ratings.
 This warranty is the extent of the obligation assumed by Avtech with respect to this product and no other warranty or guarantee is either expressed or implied.